 Are They Legal?

-In the United States, a happy-ending massage is illegal and is not performed at legitimate spas.
-Under the law, happy-ending massages are considered prostitution.
+In the United States, a happy massage is illegal and is not performed at legitimate spas.
+Under the law, happy massages are considered prostitution.

-Many spas that perform happy endings are prostitution fronts and are often in the news for being raided by the police and shut down—which is something to keep in mind should you consider becoming a customer.
-Another risk of seeking out a happy-ending massage is being sent to a spa that intends to scam customers.
-Sometimes spas will advertise themselves using the tip-offs of a happy-endings spa and then charge customers a fee to get in, a drink fee, and a services fee—without ever performing the implied sexual actions.
+Many spas that perform erotic massages are prostitution fronts and are often in the news for being raided by the police and shut down—which is something to keep in mind should you consider becoming a customer.
+Another risk of seeking out a happy massage is being sent to a spa that intends to scam customers.
+Sometimes spas will advertise themselves using the tip-offs of erotic contact at spas and then charge customers a fee to get in, a drink fee, and a services fee—without ever performing the implied sexual actions.

 It’s also a breach of a massage therapist’s professional ethics to touch a customer in an erotic manner, even if the touching is consensual.
 If you’re wondering whether your massage therapist is touching you inappropriately, trust your instincts.
 It’s the intention of the touching, not the location of the touching, that counts.
 Although a deep-tissue massage therapist might place his or her hands on your pelvic floor or another intimate area of your body during treatment, this can be strictly therapeutic.
 Usually, however, this is only done after many sessions in which trust is built with a massage therapist.

-Is It Ever Appropriate to Ask for a Happy Ending?
+Is It Ever Appropriate to Ask for a Happy Massage?

-No, it is never appropriate to ask for a happy-ending massage at any legitimate spas or during an in-room massage at a hotel.
+No, it is never appropriate to ask for a happy massage at any legitimate spas or during an in-room massage at a hotel.
 Yes, massage can seem like a suggestive or sensual situation—after all, you’re naked under the sheets—but it’s a breach of trust with your massage therapist to ask for something beyond the scope of your treatment.
-Requesting a happy ending can open you up to embarrassment and an abrupt ending of the session.
+Requesting a happy massage can open you up to embarrassment and an abrupt ending of the session.
 Most likely, you’ll face an uncomfortable massage therapist who will tell you about the boundaries of the profession.

 What About Happy Massages in Foreign Countries?